 Key Takeaways:

-- The Corporate Angel Network (CAN) utilizes corporate aviation to provide free air transportation for cancer patients to treatment facilities.
+- The Corporate Angel Network (CAN) utilizes corporate aviation to provide free transportation for cancer patients to their treatments.

 See a mistake?
 Contact us.